C.P. Jones House and Law Office

 C.P.
-Jones House and Law Office, also known as the Jones-McCoy House, Almond-Strickler House, and James Bell House, is a historic home and law office located at Monterey, Highland County, Virginia.
-The original section of the house dates to about 1850.
-Originally the house was a two-story, five-bay, side-gabled, four-room log building on a stone foundation.
-Several rooms and porches were added between the middle of the 19th century and the beginning of the 20th century and has a Folk Victorian style.
-The law office was built about 1873, and is a one-story, front-gable, frame building.
-Also on the property are the contributing two-story, side-gabled garage/smoke house/woodshed, a one-story, front-gabled apple shed/cellar, a one-story brick spring house ruin.
-It was the home of American soldier and politician Charles Pinckney Jones (1845-1914).
+Jones House and Law Office is a historic home and law office located at Monterey, Highland County, Virginia.
+The original section of the house dates to about 1850 and may be the oldest building house in Monterey still standing.
+It may have been used as a tavern and as a courtroom before the county courthouse was built.
+Originally the house was a two-story, four-room log building on a stone foundation.
+Several rooms and porches were added between the middle of the 19th century and the beginning of the 20th century which gave it a Folk Victorian style.
+The law office was built about 1873, and is a one-story frame building.
+Also on the property are the two-story garage/smoke house/woodshed, a one-story apple shed/cellar, and a one-story brick spring house ruin.
+It was the home of the American lawyer and politician Charles Pinckney Jones (1845–1914).

 It was listed on the National Register of Historic Places in 2013.